 If, like me, you have any not-so-fond memories of playing ‘etude’ style arpeggio patterns up and down the neck, you probably dismissed them as pointless and put them on the backburner.
 The way I see arpeggios is: pulling chord tones from a scale.
 An arpeggio in isolation is difficult to use and incorporate into your playing without it sounding forced.
 If you take a major scale pattern and play every other note, you’re playing an arpeggio.
 Check out the F Major 3NPS pattern below:

 If I play every other note starting on F, I’m playing an F Major arpeggio and all of its diatonic extensions: Fmaj7, Fmaj9, Fmaj11, Fmaj13 etc. If I start from G and play every other note, I’m playing all the G Minor arpeggios and so on.
 You don’t need to learn these as patterns because simply doing the exercise will help your fingers gravitate to those chord tones when you improvise using scales – making your playing more melodic and giving the impression that you practice arpeggios!
 Try this with any seven-note scale.

 If you’re an intermediate player and you haven’t ventured into an explicit study of modes, you’ve probably been using them for a while without realizing.
-You’ll need to do plenty of reading/watching and experimenting, so here are some resources:
+You’ll need to do plenty of reading/watching and experimenting to fill in any holes in your playing, so here are some resources:

 There’s plenty of stuff on the blog to check out: